 Acknowledge their effort.

 I was once a Vice President at a Fortune 500 Company.
-If someone did something I felt was great, I would write them a short note on a note card (with my name at the top) thanking them for doing such a wonderful job.
+If someone did something I felt was great, I would write them a short note on a notecard (with my name at the top) thanking them for doing such a wonderful job.
 Often as I traveled, I would go in someone’s office and see the card I wrote taped up on the wall.
 This taught me an important lesson: everyone wants to be acknowledged.
-The biggest complaint I hear from frontline workers is simple lack of acknowledgment.
+The biggest complaint I hear from front-line workers is lack of acknowledgment.
 Recognize and thank people when they have worked lots of hours or have put in effort above and beyond the call of duty.

 Perhaps worse than not acknowledging others’ efforts is leaders taking full and complete credit for a team member’s work.
 Be magnanimous and give credit where credit is due.
-Publically and privately acknowledge people when they do great work.
+Publicly and privately acknowledge people when they do great work.
 Leaders who give credit look stronger and more confident than those who don’t.

 It is incredibly easy to criticize other people’s work.
 Mistakes are part of the human condition.
-As a trainer, I often ask people to critique their role-play in class starting with “what went well?”
+As a trainer, I often ask people to critique their roleplay in class starting with “what went well?”
 Invariably they start with negative feedback.
 Maybe it is human nature.
 I want you as a leader to find a balance between positive and negative feedback.
 Too many managers just pound away at a team member, and eventually, morale goes way down.
 I am not suggesting, by the way, to not provide critical feedback when it is needed.
 But if you’re already pouring on the salt, mix in a little sugar.

 Give surprise rewards.